History of Australia (1945–present): Australia in the 21st century

 John Howard served as Prime Minister from 1996 until 2007, the second-longest prime ministerial term after Robert Menzies.
-One of the first programs instigated by the Howard Government was a nationwide gun control scheme, following a mass shooting at Port Arthur.
+One of the first programs instigated by the Howard government was a nationwide gun control scheme, following a mass shooting at Port Arthur.
 The government sought to reduce Australia's government deficit and introduced industrial relations reforms, particularly as regards efficiency on the waterfront.
 After the 1996 election, Howard and treasurer Peter Costello proposed a goods and services tax (GST) which they successfully took to the electorate in 1998.
 In 1999, Australia led a United Nations force into East Timor to help establish democracy and independence for that nation, following political violence.

 The government also accelerated the pace of privatisation, beginning with the government-owned telecommunications corporation, Telstra.
 Howard's government continued some elements of the foreign policy of its predecessors, based on relations with four key countries: the United States, Japan, China, and Indonesia.
 The Howard administration strongly supported US engagement in the Asia-Pacific region.

 Australia hosted the 2000 Summer Olympics in Sydney to great international acclaim.
 The Opening Ceremony featured a host of iconic Australian imagery and history and the flame ceremony honoured women athletes, including swimmer Dawn Fraser, with Aboriginal runner Cathy Freeman lit the Olympic flame.
 At the Closing Ceremony, President of the International Olympic Committee, Juan Antonio Samaranch, declared:

-Few international tourists came to Melbourne in 1956 for the Olympics that year, but Sydney gained global attention for a well-attended, efficiently organized world-class event.
+Few international tourists came to Melbourne in 1956 for the Olympics that year, but Sydney gained global attention for a well-attended, efficiently organised world-class event.
 Prince Philip, representing Queen Elizabeth II opened the 1956 games but neither was invited in 2000, as the spirit of republicanism was too strong.
 In the long run, as Toohey (2008) reports, many of the hoped-for benefits failed to materialize.
 Nationwide levels of participation in physical activity and sport did not rise, although passive spectatorship (such as TV watching) did increase.
 Many of the costly facilities built for the games remained underutilized in their wake.

 Sydney played host to other important world events over the decade including the 2003 Rugby World Cup, the APEC Leaders conference of 2007 and Catholic World Youth Day 2008.
 Melbourne hosted the 2006 Commonwealth Games.

 In 2001, Australia celebrated its Centenary of Federation, with a program of events, including the creation of the Centenary Medal to honour people who have made a contribution to Australian society or government.

 The Howard government expanded immigration overall but instituted often controversial tough immigration laws to discourage unauthorised arrivals of boat people.
 While Howard was a strong supporter of traditional links to the Commonwealth and to the United States alliance, trade with Asia, particularly China, continued to increase dramatically, and Australia endured an extended period of prosperity.
 Howard's term in office coincided with the 2001 11 September attacks.
 In the aftermath of this event, the government committed troops to the Afghanistan War (with bi-partisan support) and the Iraq War (meeting with the disapproval of other political parties).